 - Spend per Hire (SPH) is the average amount you've spent for each candidate that you've hired, and includes Job posts or Agency fees, plus any Assessments.
 This number may be identical to the Spent amount if you only hired one candidate from the group.

-Note that If you’ve added your job contract with a paid board to SmartRecruiters, when you post a job through the contract, the Spend for that job will be $0.
-If you post a job without the contract to the same board (e.g., if your contract expires), the Spend for that job will be tracked.
+Note that if you've added your job contract with a paid board to SmartRecruiters, when you post a job through the contract, the spend for that job will be equal to the price-per-post defined for the contract offer while setting it up.

 SmartRecruiters calculates average costs for each source by dividing the total spend amount on that source in a certain period by the number of applications from that source with the following conditions: